 “Hi!
 My name is Alexander Blythe.
 I am a senior at the University of Arizona and am majoring in both biochemistry and molecular & cellular biology (MCB).
 I work as an undergraduate researcher in the laboratory of Dr. Daniela Zarnescu, where I study the molecular underpinnings of progressive motor neuron degeneration during Lou Gehrig’s disease, particularly as a result of the dysregulated translation of certain mRNA transcripts.
 After graduation, I plan to obtain either a Ph.D. or an MD and enter the biomedical research field with a focus on neurodegenerative diseases.
 Outside of the lab, I enjoy reading, practicing piano, catching up on an ever-growing list of movies and television shows, hiking Sabino Canyon, and exercising.”

-Hello.
-My name is Julian Somers and I am currently a senior at the University of Arizona with a major in Biochemistry and a...
+My name is Bradey Stuart and I am a senior majoring in Molecular and Cellular Biology at the University of Arizona.
+I am concurrently...